- Approach on Breast Reconstruction

 Surgical Risks and Complications

-The procedures recommended by Dr. Zemmel and Dr. Dassoulas are relatively safe and low risk.
-They will discuss the risks, benefits, and alternatives to each procedure at length during your preoperative consultations.
-Their primary goal is to provide you with a safe, reliable procedure while minimizing your risks.
-There are certain aspects of your healing that they will have no control over.
+The procedures recommended by Dr. Zemmel are relatively safe and low risk.
+He will discuss the risks, benefits, and alternatives to each procedure at length during your preoperative consultations.
+His primary goal is to provide you with a safe, reliable procedure while minimizing your risks.
+There are certain aspects of your healing that he will have no control over.
 The predictability of healing will depend on your skin, underlying muscle and bony structure, genetic influences, and lifestyle factors such as diet, exercise, and smoking.
 Remember: you will be a work in progress for 6 months to one year.
 Your final result will take time to evolve and mature.
 Slight irregularities and undercorrection or small scars may result.
 Minor revisions after surgery are preferable to excessive operation and over-operation at the initial procedure.

 Preparing for Surgery